Vladislavlhp7/lay_summarisation/report/report.md

 Hyperparameters are set based on widely used values in the literature [@li2022clinicallongformer;@radford2019language;@Devlin2019BERTPO].

 ### Clinical Longformer Abstractor {#sec:clinical-longformer-abstractor}
+The Clinical Longformer [@li2023comparative] is a transformer-based model that is pre-trained on the MIMIC-III dataset [@Johnson2016MIMICIII] and can process up to $4,096$ tokens in a single input sequence.
+This is achieved by the implementation of a sparse attention mechanism that allows more computationally efficient processing of long-range dependencies.
-The Clinical Longformer [@li2023comparative] is a transformer-based model that is pre-trained on the MIMIC-III dataset [@Johnson2016MIMICIII] and we fine-tune it as a sequence-to-sequence task on (a) the gold lay summaries and (b) the ROUGE-maximising training data described in Section \ref{sec:extractor-network}.
+We fine-tune the Clinical Longformer as a sequence-to-sequence task on pairs of (a) gold lay summaries and (b) ROUGE-maximising training data described in Section \ref{sec:extractor-network}.
 \begin{figure}
     \centering
     \includegraphics[width=0.5\textwidth]{charts/token_distribution}